europeana/recommendations-updater/README.md

 ### Command-line parameters

-One of the following 3 command-line options is required:
+One of the following command-line options is required:

   1. `--FULL` to start a full update covering all records
   2. `--from=<date>` to start a partial update with all records created or modified after the provided date.
       The date needs to be in ISO format, e.g. `--from=2021-10-08` or `--from=2021-10-08T12:15:00`
-  3. `--sets=<setId1>,<setId2>` to start a update for one or more sets.
+  3. `--sets=<setId1>,<setId2>` to start an update for one or more sets.
 The list of sets should be comma-separated
+  4. `--setFile=<fileName>` to load a list of sets from file.
+Expects 1 set name or set id per line

-At the moment the 3 options cannot be combined.
+At the moment the 4 options cannot be combined.

 Optional extra command-line options are:
   * `--DELETE` to delete the existing Milvus (and Lmdb) data before starting the update